TomSka: Internet career

 As a professional YouTuber, Ridgewell earns money from revenue from his videos on the website.
 Ridgewell engages in social commentary through his YouTube channel, covering topics such as mental health and personal relationships.
 From April 2016 to February 2018, he uploaded weekly vlogs to his second channel, DarkSquidge, now known as TomSka & Friends, in a series named Last Week.

-In 2012, Ridgewell founded the media production company TurboPunch Ltd., located in London.
+On 17 January 2012, Ridgewell founded the media production company TurboPunch Limited, located in London.
 He currently works there alongside YouTuber and writer Eddie Bowley.
 Ridgewell also became the producer of Eddsworld after the show's creator, Edd Gould, died of leukaemia.
 He left the series in 2016, relinquishing the show to animator Matt Hargreaves.

 In February 2013, Ridgewell was featured on the cover of Wired UK as part of a feature titled "How YouTube Reinvented the Entertainment Business".
 In May 2013, he was featured in YouTube's first and only Comedy Week as a guest host for its Geek Week series in August.
 French television channel Canal+'s Le Grand Journal adapted Ridgewell's 2012 sketch "Meanwhile" as part of its permanent Pendant ce temps segment from its 10th season onwards the same year, to which he was credited as the creator and given financial compensation.